 Admission is granted at the sole discretion of the college administration or their representatives.

-International applicants should submit their admission application no less than three months before the earliest possible entry date, to allow for visa processing time.
-(You can only apply for a visa after you have received your offer letter.
-SPBC has no control over the time frame of visa applications, which is done by New Zealand Immigration).
+International applicants should submit their admission application no less than three months before the earliest possible entry date.
+Where possible, allowing more time is strongly recommended.
+This allows for visa processing time, which is done by New Zealand Immigration, and over which SPBC has no control.
+(You can only apply for a visa after you have received your offer letter.)

 Domestic applicants may submit an application up until a few weeks before classes start.